idehub/react-native-billing/README.md

 * android.test.refunded
 * android.test.item_unavailable

+You will only be able to test the `purchase` function with static responses.

 If you want to test with these productids, you will have to use a `null` license key.
 This is because your actual license key will not validate when using these productids.

 In order to do this send in `null` as parameter, along with your Activity-instance, when registering the package: